Exit bans in China: Recent high-profile cases

 In July 2025, Chinese authorities blocked a US federal employee from the United States Patent and Trademark Office from departing China.
 The employee, visiting China personally, reportedly faced restrictions after visa application issues regarding government employment disclosure.
 This marked the first reported case affecting a US government employee.

 The same month, authorities prevented Chenyue Mao, a Wells Fargo trade finance banker and US citizen, from leaving China.
 Chinese officials cited involvement in an unspecified criminal case.
 Wells Fargo subsequently suspended all employee travel to China.

 Earlier precedent includes the 2019 case of American siblings Cynthia and Victor Liu, who were restricted from leaving for three years despite facing no personal charges.
 Their situation related to their father, a former bank official wanted on fraud charges in China.

 Impact and international concerns

 The increasing use of exit bans has raised business confidence concerns.
 Affected individuals describe discovering restrictions through airport alerts, with those experiencing bans reporting significant psychological distress and uncertainty about resolution timeframes.'
+Human rights concerns have been raised about exit bans being applied to the family members of a person wanted by Chinese authorities.
+Safeguard Defenders has likened exit bans in certain cases to a form of hostage diplomacy.

 Cash-strapped local governments have expanded detention and fining practices against business executives, a phenomenon termed "long-range fishing."
 This has contributed to widespread apprehension that undermines investment messaging from Chinese policymakers.

 The United States Department of State has confirmed active engagement with Chinese officials regarding affected cases.
 Multiple governments now specifically warn travelers about exit ban risks, including the UK, US, and Canada.